JohnnyFee/johnnyfee.github.io/source/_drafts/2014-09-11-android-hybrid-tutorial.md

 };
 ```

+For our sample application, we will be using a jQuery plug-in to preload the images in our CSS documents.
+The `preloadCssImages.jQuery_v5.js` plug-in offers an unobtrusive way to preload all your images from different directories, which are defined in your CSS files.

+You can download this library from the [jQuery-Preload-CSS-Images plug-in website](http://goo.gl/Gj6Eh).

+    $(document).ready(function(){
+            $.preloadCssImages();
+    });

+At the time of this writing, we have observed that the images that are defined in the CSS documents are not loaded properly in the WebView UI by Android.
+This could happen for several reasons.
+Using preloadCssImages.jQuery_v5.js, you can work around these issues by downloading images explicitly.

 ### Avoid using text-shadow, box-shadow, border-radius, gradient, opacity, CSS RGBA, and image transparency

 These styling effects can slow down the scrolling in the WebKit.
 The issues with `text-shadow` and `box-shadow` are already resolved in the current WebKit, but the Android version of WebKit hasn’t been fixed yet.
 So, use them on scrolling areas sparingly; visit the [WebKit bug website](http://goo.gl/SJf87) for additional information.
 Also, using the `opacity` and CSS `RGBA` properties in CSS may interfere with hardware accelerated rendering in the scroll view.
 If these effects are needed, use lightweight _.png_ graphics that combine many of these effects into one static image or experiment with how much you can do in CSS3 and how much you will need to statically create.
 This is especially required for scrolling or animating areas of your application.